Summary

 Australian Immunisation Register

-From October 2016, the Australian Immunisation Register will record the vaccines given for all people living in Australia.
+The Australian Immunisation Register records the vaccines given for all people living in Australia.
 This means that if you see another health service anywhere in Australia, then your vaccine history can be checked on the register.

-Your doctor or vaccine provider will record your vaccines to the register on your behalf.
-Be sure to remind your doctor or vaccine provider to report the vaccines to the register.
+Your doctor or immunisation provider will record your vaccines to the register on your behalf.

 Where to get help

-- Chicken pox and shingles (varicella / herpes zoster), 2016, Department of Health & Human Services, Victorian Government.
+- Chicken pox and shingles (varicella / herpes zoster), Department of Health, Victorian Government.

-- Zoster (Herpes Zoster), The online Australian Immunisation Handbook.
+- Zoster (Herpes zoster), The Australian Immunisation Handbook.

-- Herpes Zoster, 2015, National Centre for Immunisation Research and Surveillance.
+- Zoster vaccines for Australian adults, National Centre for Immunisation Research and Surveillance.